-Students who have [or have had] an Educational Health Care Plan that defines individual needs and the extra support required.
+Students who have [or have had] a local authority statement or Educational Health Care Plan that defines individual needs and the extra support required.

 Each Level 2 student has a Learning Profile outlining key data, learning strengths, barriers to learning and personalized strategies to build independence and make learning successful and enjoyable.